Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 The dataset contains 200 samples (rows), and 7 variables (columns) namely: Duration (Days), Age_Mths, Age_Yrs, Gender, Pedigree, Size and Risk.

-For each sample, the following features/variables were simulted i.e.
+For each sample, the following features/variables were simulated i.e.

   -	Duration (Days): Number of days a dog stays in the shelter from entry to adoption, foster or euthenasia
   -	Age_Mths: Age in months rounded to nearest month
   -	Age_Yrs: Age in years rounded to nearest year
   -	Gender: Sex of the animal (male or female)
-  -	Pedigree: Pedigree of the animal (purebred or crossbreed)
+  -	Pedigree: Pedigree of the animal (purebred or crossbred)
   - Size: Size of the animal (small, medium or large)
   - Risk: The risk of long stay/euthenasia (low, medium, high and v-high)